mynar7/blog/content/blog/css-only-menus/index.md

 The first is that it doesn't work well on mobile devices.
 This type of menu requires a lot of real-estate and hovers don't translate to touchscreens very well.
 This isn't a fault of CSS, though.
 Most sites will switch to a different style of menu on smaller devices, regardless of CSS vs JS.

-The second is that if your user wants to jump from a menu to a nested menu, they may take the shortest path and unintentionally move their mouse cursor out of the current element.
+The second is that if your user wants to jump from a menu to a nested menu, she may take the shortest path and unintentionally move her mouse cursor out of the current element.
 Deeply nested menus are a little perilous for the user, so use with caution.

 ## Content Drawers